Watch the video below - Jim plays 'Woman called Mary' in the key of E by Lightnin' Hopkins

 Blues chords themselves vary in structure and complexity, but there are some common chord progressions that you should know about if you want to get started with this amazing style of music!

-For this post I'm going to be talking about simple blues chord structures that are pretty standard fare for a six string guitar in regular tuning, that is E, A, D, G, B & E. This key of E blues chords are perfect for blues guitar.
+For this post I'm going to be talking about simple blues chord structures that are pretty standard fare for a six string guitar in standard tuning, that is E, A, D, G, B & E. This key of E chords are perfect for blues guitar and lend themselves to many forms of fingerstyle playing.

 Blues music is a genre of popular music that originated in African-American communities in the Deep South and was played primarily by African-Americans on stringed instruments since it emerged as a distinct form around 1900.